UbiquityDotNET/Ubiquity.NET.Versioning/README.md

 Full documentation on the tasks is available in the project's [docs site](https://ubiquitydotnet.github.io/CSemVer.GitBuild/)

 ## Building the tasks
-Documentation on building and general maintencance of this repo are provided in the [Wiki](https://github.com/UbiquityDotNET/CSemVer.GitBuild/wiki).
+Documentation on building and general maintenance of this repo are provided in the [Wiki](https://github.com/UbiquityDotNET/CSemVer.GitBuild/wiki).

 ----
 <sup><a id="footnote_1">1</a></sup>See: [This issue](https://github.com/CK-Build/csemver.org/issues/2) which was reported upon